 Jean Freedberg is policy and programs director of the Center for the Prevention of Genocide.
 She joined the Museum as director of communications in 2006, with a long background in the fields of human rights and international political development.
 Prior to the Museum, she worked at the National Democratic Institute for eight years, serving as public affairs director and as country director in Guyana, where she assisted citizens in rewriting their country’s constitution.
 She has also served as communications director for Amnesty International USA and the Sierra Club, and she ran her own strategic communications consultancy in San Francisco.
 Born and raised in Cape Town, South Africa, she has a PhD in political science from the University of California at Berkeley.

-Cameron Hudson is director of policy for the Center for the Prevention of Genocide, which he joined in 2011.
-Prior to that, he served as the chief of staff to Ambassador Princeton Lyman, the President’s Special Envoy for Sudan, acting as the principal policy advisor to the envoy and to his predecessor, Major General Scott Gration, and as the US Department of State’s focal point for the policy process on Sudan.
-In this capacity, he traveled monthly to Sudan, Qatar, and neighboring states as part of the US delegation to North-South and Darfur peace talks.
-From 2005 to 2009, he served as the director for African affairs on the staff of the National Security Council at the White House, where he led the interagency policy-making process in drafting new sanctions on Sudan in response to the genocide in Darfur, responding to elections-related violence in Nigeria and Kenya, and developing policy responses to internal conflicts in Eastern Congo, Lord’s Resistance Army–affected areas, Somalia, and elsewhere.
-Previously he served as an economist and intelligence analyst with the Central Intelligence Agency, where he focused on Africa, and as a democracy and governance officer on contracts with the United Nations, the Organization for Security and Co-operation in Europe, and the International Organization for Migration in the former Yugoslavia.
-He has undergraduate degrees in foreign affairs, economics, and French from the University of Virginia and a master’s degree focused on development economics from the Fletcher School at Tufts University.
+Cameron Hudson is acting director of the Center for the Prevention of Genocide.
+Prior to that, he served as the Center’s policy director, overseeing initiatives on early warning and the responsibility to protect.
+From 2009 to 2011, he served as the chief of staff to the President’s Special Envoy for Sudan during the period of South Sudan’s separation from Sudan.
+From 2005 to 2009, he served as the director for African affairs on the staff of the National Security Council at the White House, where he led the interagency efforts to address the genocide in Darfur, elections-related violence in Kenya, counter-terrorism efforts in Somalia, and the the Lords Resistance Army in the Great Lakes.
+Previously he served as an economist and intelligence analyst in the Africa Directorate at the Central Intelligence Agency.
+He has also worked for the United Nations, the Organization for Security and Co-operation in Europe, and the International Organization on Migration in the former Yugoslavia.
+He has an undergraduate degree in foreign affairs, economics, and French from the University of Virginia and a master’s degree focused on development economics from the Fletcher School at Tufts University.

 Jackie Scutari is the program coordinator for the Center for the Prevention of Genocide, where she has worked since 2006.
 In addition to conducting research and writing, she manages the internship program as well as programming for foreign policy professionals and the general public.
-She has an MS in conflict analysis and resolution from George Mason University and a BA in psychology from Georgetown University.
+She has a BA in psychology from Georgetown University and an MS in conflict analysis and resolution from George Mason University.

 Sara Weisman is the manager for planning and administration for the Center for the Prevention of Genocide, where she plans, implements, and evaluates its strategic priorities and initiatives as well as coordinates fundraising activities and programs for key Museum audiences.
 Formerly she served the Center for the Prevention of Genocide’s outreach coordinator and as its program assistant, providing support to the Genocide Prevention Task Force.
 Before joining the Museum in 2008, she worked as an executive assistant for the Assistant Secretary of State in the Bureau of International Organization Affairs at the US Department of State.
 She has a BA in international affairs with concentrations in development and economics from George Washington University, where she is currently pursuing an MBA.